 Who is a stipend good for?

 With a stipend, employees can participate both in their employer's benefit offering and collect their full premium tax credit.
-Stipends are also a good option for employers who don't want to deal with the administrative burden and compliance considerations that come with group health plans.
+Stipends are also a good option for employers who don't want to deal with the administrative burden and compliance considerations that come with traditional group health insurance plans.

 What is a health reimbursement arrangement?

-This is why many SMBs opt for a tax-free option, such as an HRA.
+This is why many employers opt for a tax-free option, such as an HRA.
 Through an HRA, employers offer a tax-free allowance for their employees to spend on their individual health insurance premiums and qualifying medical expenses.
 The funds can only be used on qualifying forms of insurance and healthcare expenses.

-This article was originally published on October 21, 2013.
-It was last updated January 14, 2022.
+This blog article was originally published on October 21, 2013.
+It was last updated on October 11, 2022.